-Q10.
+Q15.
 How can I help my child or adult with Down syndrome tolerate wearing a face covering or mask?

-- A. The CDC recommends, "wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores and pharmacies)."
+- A. The CDC recommends wearing cloth face coverings in public settings, especially when physical distancing is difficult to maintain, but still try to maintain 6-foot distance from others.
 Some people with Down syndrome may have sensory issues that would make it difficult or uncomfortable to have something touching their face.
 Here are some things that may help your child or adult with Down syndrome tolerate a mask: - 1.
-Allow the person to choose what covering they would like to use from a choice of 2 or 3 options. - 2.
+Allow the person to choose what covering they would like to use from a choice of 2 or 3 options.
+If you plan to make the coverings, allow them to pick the color or fabric design and even decorate it. - 2.
 Use a first-then directive to tell the person that you will, "first practice wearing the covering and then (a preferred activity)." - 3.
 Use a visual timer to help the person know how long they must wear the covering.
 Start with an amount of time that you know that the person can tolerate (even if it is just a few seconds) and end on a good note.
-Gradually increase the amount of time using the same visual timer while practicing at home. - 4.
-After the person reaches a certain amount of time that they can tolerate, you can try going out with the covering.
-Still use first-then, but just say, "first go out for walk with mask, then come back and have lunch (or whatever the preferred activity is)."
+Gradually increase the amount of time using the same visual timer while practicing at home.

+- 4. Model wearing a face covering.
+During a family or group activity even at home, have everyone practice wearing their masks at the same time. - 5.
+After the person reaches a certain amount of time that they can tolerate wearing the face covering, you can try going out with the covering.
+Still use first-then, but just say, "first go out for walk with mask, then come back and have lunch (or whatever the preferred activity is)." - Easterseals and the Autism Services, Education, Resources and Training have both created social stories specifically about wearing a mask you can watch together.

-Q11.
+Q16.
 What can I do to help my child or adult with Down syndrome wash their hands often and thoroughly?
 And how can I help my child or adult with Down syndrome to stop touching his/her face?